cvxopt/cvxopt/doc/source/matrices.rst

 Other Matrix Functions
 ======================

-The following functions can be imported from CVXOPT.
+The following functions can be imported from kvxopt.

-.. function:: cvxopt.sqrt(x)
+.. function:: kvxopt.sqrt(x)

     The elementwise square root of a dense matrix ``x``.
 The result is returned as a real matrix if ``x`` is an integer or real matrix and